Negotiating a complex world amid a changing political landscape

 Reach out for help.

-If you feel that it might be helpful for you to talk with a counselor in a confidential setting in order to cope with your anxiety, sense of safety, mood, or daily functioning, consider making an appointment at the Counseling Center.
-Counseling services for students are available Monday through Friday from 8 am to 5 pm by calling the Center at 704-687-0311 or visiting us at 158 Atkins.
+If you feel that it might be helpful for you to talk with a counselor in a confidential setting in order to cope with your anxiety, sense of safety, mood, or daily functioning, consider making an appointment at Counseling & Psychological Services.
+Counseling services for students are available Monday through Friday from 8 am to 5 pm by calling the Center at 704-687-0311 or visiting us at Christine F. Price Center.
 More detailed information about our services is available throughout this website.

 Statement on anti-Muslim, vulgar poster in Wallis Hall

-In light of a recent Islamaphobic poster depicting sexual violence that was displayed in an on-campus residence hall, the Counseling Center wishes to reaffirm our support and commitment to all Muslim students and survivors of sexual trauma at UNC Charlotte and everyone else who has been impacted by this act.
-The Counseling Center calls upon students, faculty, and staff to support one another against the perpetuation and minimization of sexual violence, xenophobia, racism, and Islamaphobia.
+In light of a recent Islamaphobic poster depicting sexual violence that was displayed in an on-campus residence hall, the Counseling & Psychological Services wishes to reaffirm our support and commitment to all Muslim students and survivors of sexual trauma at UNC Charlotte and everyone else who has been impacted by this act.
+Counseling & Psychological Services calls upon students, faculty, and staff to support one another against the perpetuation and minimization of sexual violence, xenophobia, racism, and Islamaphobia.
 We are here to support students who have been directly or indirectly impacted.
 Students who wish to access our services can contact the Center at 704-687-0311 to schedule an appointment.

 Statement on the Impact of the Presidential Election

-If you think support from the Counseling Center may be helpful to you, please contact us at 704-687-0311.
+If you think support from Counseling & Psychological Services may be helpful to you, please contact us at 704-687-0311.